A nonconservative kinetic model under the action of an external force field for modeling the medical treatment of autoimmune response: Application to autoimmune response treatment

 \section{Application to autoimmune response treatment}

 As already mentioned, kinetic theory for interacting agents can be applied to several frameworks, in particular, biology and cellular dynamics.
-Indeed, integral operators of type \eqref{kineqGi} and \eqref{kineqLi} can suitably reproduce interactions among different populations of cells.
-In this case, the activity variable $u$ represents the level of activation of a cell in performing its own task.
+Indeed, integral operators of type \eqref{kineqGi} and \eqref{kineqLi} can suitably reproduce interactions among different populations of cells, while the activity variable $u$ represents the level of activation of a cell in performing its own task.
+In this section, we apply it to the specific case of autoimmunity in the presence of therapy protocols.

-The kinetic description developed in previous Sections applies to self-reactive population B-cells (SRBs), that are known to play a relevant role in autoimmune diseases development \citep{mamula1994b,harris2000reciprocal}.
-Moreover, in the spirit of the dynamics represented by equations \eqref{kineq}, we are going to split the SRBCs population in two subsystem: naive B-cells (NBCs), being B-cells able to react against self-antigens, but have not been activated yet, and memory self-reactive B-cells (MSBCs), that come from the activation of NBCs when encounters with SAPCs occur.
-Through proinflammatory cytokines production, MSBCs are able to stimulate activation of NBCs and to reproduce retaining the information.

-For the population of ISCs, we focus only on Tregs, that, more precisely, are subset of CD4$^+$ T lymphocytes whose importance against autoimmune response is widely known, \citep{akkaya2019regulatory,liberal2015regulatory}.
-Whereas, the population of SAPCs is kept general, since it may involve different type of cells, depending on the peculiar autoimmune disease.